 eForms has been offering printable legal documents to Americans since 2015.
 Electronic Forms LLC, the company behind this website, enjoys an excellent reputation.
 On Trustpilot, they have a Trust Score of 4.8/5, based on over 2,500 eForms reviews.

 But is eForms the right online will making service for your estate planning needs?
-In this review, we’ll examine their services, pros & cons, pricing structure, and more, and explain how it compares to eForms competitors that provide similar services.
+In this review, we’ll examine the company’s services, pros & cons, pricing structure, and more, and explain how it compares to eForms competitors that provide similar services.

 Credibility: Is eForms Legit?